aisara-hub/aisaratuners/docs/user guide.md

 #### Function run_opti()

-A function to start the search for the best hyperparameter configuration, it returns the model training results, search space boundaries, hyperparameters combination, and the optimization results per each round.
+A function to run the optimization and it returns training log.

 **Examples**
 ```python